What is a company registration number?

 A company registration number (CRN) is a unique eight character reference assigned to a company upon its incorporation.
 Companies House provides this identifying number and it is printed on the certificate of incorporation.

-A company registration number, often abbreviated as CRN, is a unique number that is issued to a limited company or Limited Liability Partnership (LLP) is incorporated.
+A company registration number is a unique number issued by Companies House when a limited company or Limited Liability Partnership (LLP) is incorporated.
 It is usually abbreviated as ‘CRN’ and sometimes referred to as a Companies House Number.

 Your CRN will consist of 8 numbers, or 2 letters followed by 6 numbers.
-It will be displayed on your certificate of incorporation and any statutory mail sent from Companies House.
-It will also appear on the public register next to your firm’s details.
+It will be displayed on your certificate of incorporation and any statutory company mail sent from Companies House.
+It will also appear on the public register next to your company details.

 You cannot choose or change your CRN.
-It will be computer generated on a sequential basis depending on your country of incorporation and the type of limited company you form:
+It will be computer generated on a sequential basis depending on your country of incorporation and the type of company you set up:

 Find your CRN using Companies House WebCHeck